SalahNouari/Bash.Box/content/plugins/anti-splog/readme.txt

 == Changelog ==

+= 2.1.7 =
+* New: Update to better reCAPTCHA v2
+* New: Move blog suspended file to a place where it can be updated (please manually update the wp-content/blog-suspended.php file!)
+* Fix: Fix depreciated notices from widget
+* Fix: reCAPTCHA issues in Pro Sites custom signup page

 = 2.1.6 =
 * Fix: API notice could not be dismissed
 * Fix: Update integration for latest Post Indexer versions